hugocnobre/my-linux-configs/video-editing/davinci-resolve-import.md

 # Davinci Resolve Studio
 - If using MKV and AAC audio you only need to encode the audio
-	- Create a "mkv_to_wav.sh" file
+	- Create a "mkv_to_wav.sh" file or download it
 - If using MP4 footage and AAC audio you only need to encode audio
-	- Create "mp4_to_wav.sh" file
+	- Create "mp4_to_wav.sh" file or download it
-- Put scripts in a folder (for example named "Encoder")
+- Put scripts in a folder (for example "/Videos/Encoding")
-	- Put video files inside
-	- Execute desired script to convert
+- Execute desired script to convert inside the folder
+	 - `./mkv_to_wav.sh`
+	 - `./mp4_to_wav.sh`

 ## MKV to WAV